From the Studio to the Stage

 Woven through ︱ Jill Guyton Nee

 Woven through is a navigational dance work that plays with the vibrant fabrics in the Gregg Museum of Art & Design.
-The choreographic movement was generated by the choreographer and performers—through both literal gestures and abstract concepts of how humans make, dye, sew, patch, and wear clothing.
-The performers delve into the ideas of needling, weaving, threading, and more in the site-specific dancing dedicated to the Gregg.
+The choreographic movement was generated by the choreographer and performers—through both literal gestures and abstract concepts of how humans make, dye, sew, patch and wear clothing.
+The performers delve into the ideas of needling, weaving, threading and more in the site-specific dancing dedicated to the Gregg.

 past is present ︱ Harper Piver

-Harper Piver (BFA, MFA) is a choreographer and movement educator who has created choreography for stage, screen, immersive environments, music videos, and outdoor sites, including three evening-length compositions.
-Her screendance works have been shown in international film festivals, and her choreography has been commissioned and presented by companies, festivals, and academic institutions around the US.
+Harper Piver (BFA, MFA) is a choreographer and movement educator who has created choreography for stage, screen, immersive environments, music videos and outdoor sites, including three evening-length compositions.
+Her screendance works have been shown in international film festivals, and her choreography has been commissioned and presented by companies, festivals and academic institutions around the US.

 Piver’s work, past is present, explores textiles as both “narratives of daily life” (from exhibition info) and sacred.
 The piece explores the physical acts of making these textiles and the artifacts left behind and embodiments the persistence of life and work through time as a shared human, global experience.

-Untitled work ︱ Amy Beasley
+Interludes ︱ Amy Beasley

-Both current exhibitions at the Gregg Museum, Material Messages, and Babenga spoke to me for their skillful artisanship, vision, intricacies, and resourcefulness.
-What moves me most about these exhibits is the powerful presence of humanity felt in the space with the pieces and objects- they spark my imagination about relationships (human and spiritual), community, and shared meaning-making.
+Both current exhibitions at the Gregg Museum, Material Messages and Babenga, spoke to me for their skillful artisanship, vision, intricacies and resourcefulness.
+What moves me most about these exhibits is the powerful presence of humanity felt in the space with the pieces and objects- they spark my imagination about relationships (human and spiritual), community and shared meaning-making.

-“I created two duet ‘interludes’ for this performance that speak to that curiosity and explore how connections surface, how self and other overlap, and how we make things together,” described Beasley.
-“These short dances include set choreography and improvisation, using reflections, mirroring, delicate and weighty partnerships, and spontaneous discovery to materialize our movement response to the artwork.”
+“I created two duet ‘interludes’ for this performance that speak to that curiosity and explore how connections surface, how self and other overlap and how we make things together,” described Beasley.
+“These short dances include set choreography and improvisation, using reflections, mirroring, delicate and weighty partnerships and spontaneous discovery to materialize our movement response to the artwork.”

 Constructing Place ︱ Autumn Mist Belk